jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 We can see how each new host is automatically connected to the others.

 # Final thoughts
 At this post an interesting approach to get autodiscovery nodes has been exposed but in each scenario we should analyze which could be the best option.
-For example, If we were working with Kubernetes probably we can find another way to approach the problem making use of some builtin features.
-Libcluser offers a strategy related to [kubernetes](https://github.com/bitwalker/libcluster/blob/master/lib/strategy/kubernetes.ex).
+For example, If we were working with Kubernetes probably we can find another way to approach the problem making use of some built-in features.
+Libcluster offers a strategy related to [Kubernetes](https://github.com/bitwalker/libcluster/blob/master/lib/strategy/kubernetes.ex).